RowanAurora/Rb101/notes/note.md

 p first_name
 p second_name
 ```
+The return from the method separate_name is an array of two objects, `['John', 'Doe']`.
+The first element is assigned to the local variable `first_name` and the second element to the local variable `second_name`

 # 2 Is USER_NAME accessible to the methods scope?
 If so why?
 ```ruby
 USER_NAME = 'Jeanie'